 2. “how to handle topspin volley without hitting them in the net or out?”

 – You just asked a question about my favorite stroke in tennis, the drive volley.

 As I described in a recent video lesson I posted at WebTennis24, when you hit a drive volley you must understand the following:

 1) the ball comes down onto your racquet faster than during a groundstroke, therefore you should aim higher (at least 2 feet over the net) – otherwise, you’ll send many drive volleys into the net;

 2) if you swing up and across the back of the ball (some call it “windshield wiper” motion) you’ll impart enough spin to keep the ball inside the baseline.

 3. “return of serve (both bh and fh)”

-For details of how to hit a successful return of serve check out the following articles / videos:
+For details on how to hit a successful return of serve, check out the following articles/videos:

 4. “injury prevention”